-The Group is very concerned about the quality of the products we provide, so it has formulated a number of policies to encourage ourselves to provide better products.
-The Group attaches great importance to the spirit of a contract, and the specifications of all products will be clearly stipulated in the contract.
+The Group is very concerned about the quality of the products we provide, so it has formulated a number of policies to promote ourselves to provide better products.
+The Group attaches importance to the spirit of a contract, and the specifications of all products will be clearly stipulated in the contract.
 It is necessary to ensure that customers understand the details of the contract to protect the rights and interests of both buyers and sellers.

-Quality Assurance System
+Quality Management System

-The Group has maintained a sound ISO9001 quality system and made continuous improvements thereon for many years, to provide high-quality products.
+The Group has maintained a sound ISO9001 quality system and made continuous improvements thereon for many years, to provide products of the highest standards.
 The Group formulated and implemented the Procedures for Management Review and conduct management review at least once a year to ensure the effectiveness of it.
-In addition, the quality control department is responsible for checking the quality of products and services, to ensure that products meet quality and technical requirements, and provide a remedy for serious problems in a timely manner, so as to ensure the products under review meet the quality requirements of customers and the Group and satisfy laws and regulations.
+In addition, the quality control department is responsible for checking the quality of products and services, to ensure that products meet quality and technical requirements, and provide a remedy for serious problems in a timely manner, so as to ensure the products under review meet the quality requirements and provisions of laws and regulations, customers and the Group.
 During the Reporting Period, no product had to be recalled due to safety and health reasons.